2300 E. Baristo Road,

 Celebrities in attendance for that sold out performance included Barbara Rush, Suzanne Pleshette, Mr. and Mrs. David Jansses, Bill Bixby, John Shubeck, Lily Pons and Jolie and Eva Gabor.
 For those unable to obtain the heady $100.00 per couple tickets to this major event, two radio stations in town, KDES and KCMJ broadcasted the evening’s event live.

 That evening set the stage for what was to become nearly two decades of success for Camelot Theatre as well as the growing chain of Metropolitan Theatres.
-In the early 1970’s Camelot was expanded to include a second theatre screen and then became a tri-plex in the late 70’s when the second auditorium was split to seat 202 and 214.
-The theatre and its owner Metropolitan continued their successful run through the 70 and 80’s.
-But as competition began to take shape in the valley in the early 90’s and the era of multi-plexs was born, market conditions began to change.
+In May 1971 the Camelot Theatre was expanded to include a second theatre screen and then became a tri-plex in the late-1970’s when the second auditorium was split to seat 202 and 214.
+The theatre and its owner Metropolitan continued their successful run through the 1970’s and 1980’s.
+But as competition began to take shape in the valley in the early-1990’s and the era of multi-plexs was born, market conditions began to change.

 Citing tough economic conditions from competition, diminishing attendance numbers and high operating costs for the then 25-year-old building, Metropolitan Theatres closed Camelot Theatres on January 15, 1992 after the Third Annual Palm Springs International Film Festival.
 Saved from the wrecking ball by the Palm Springs Shopping Mall management as it searched for another tenant, the theatre remained closed and dormant for several years.
 Many various uses were considered including new theatre operators and even discussions that the City of Palm Springs should buy the building, but no firm offers came for nearly 8 years.